Gangappa12/Laptop/README.md

-Laptop used for documentaion work.
+Laptop used for documentation work.